 There are many places to find more information about ParaView.
-For starters, ParaView has online help that can be accessed by simply clicking the ? button in the application.
-In addition to the on-line help, The ParaView Guide written by Amy Henderson Squillacote and available from Kitware is a helpful guide for all things ParaView.
+For starters, ParaView has online help that can be accessed by simply clicking the ParaView Guide written by Amy Henderson Squillacote and available from Kitware is a helpful guide for all things ParaView.